LexiGomes/AdventureGameFinal/README.md

 # Udacity Adventure Game Project

-#### For my Udacity's Intro to Programming Course I had to make an Adventure Game using _Python language_!
+#### For my Udacity's Intro to Programming Course I had to make an Adventure Game using the _Python language_!

 These were the requirements:
 * The game gives players a description of what's happening, and then asks them to make a choice.